 Final Plant Spacing: 4 to 6 inches apart.
 They tolerate a little crowding.
 However, plants and flowers are smaller when overcrowded.

 Lily of the Valley is very easy to grow.
+Established plants will grow and thrive for many years.
 The plants prefer partial to dappled shade.
+They do not do well in full sun.
+Convallaria thrives in moderate climates.
+They do not do well in hot, dry regions.

-Lily of the Valley plants tolerates poor or heavy clay soils.
+Lily of the Valley plants tolerate poor and heavy clay soils.
 Like any plant, they will grow better if fertilized.
 Do so in early spring, and again after the blooms have died off.
+The plants prefer loose, well-drained soils.

-Space plants about 12″ apart.
+Space the plants about 12″ apart.
 Over time they will spread out to fill in empty spaces.

 The plants like moist soil.
-Water plants in dry weather.
+Water them in dry weather.

 Ideal Soil pH: 6.1 – 7.1.